brend3n/CAP6135-Phishing/README.md

 ### Phishing Detection Report Replication and Analysis

 ### Installation and Use
-Run the following command in a fresh virtual environment:
+Run the following command in a fresh virtual environment

 `pip3 install -r requirements.txt`